Forgetting is Everywhere: Forgetting

 \end{definition}

 \paragraph{Propensity to forget.} In practice, most learning algorithms do forget.
-To quantify \emph{how much} the learner is likely to forget at any time $t$, we introduce a concrete measure grounded in our formalism.
-When the consistency condition is violated, the learner's updated induced futures diverge from its initial induced futures.
-Measuring this divergence yields a natural notion of a learner's \emph{propensity to forget}.
-This operationalises our conceptual definition, allowing us to validate the formalism by ensuring that the measure aligns with intuitive expectations about forgetting in practice. \begin{definition}[Propensity to Forget] The $k$-step propensity to forget incurred at time $t$ is measured as the divergence
+To quantify \emph{how much} the learner is likely to forget at any time, we introduce a measure grounded in our formalism.
+When the self-consistency condition (\Cref{def:consistency_condition}) is violated, the learner's predictive distribution after the simulated marginalisation diverges from the initial predictive distribution.
+Measuring this divergence yields a notion of the learner's \emph{propensity to forget}, providing an algorithm- and task-agnostic measure of forgetting. \begin{definition}[Propensity to Forget] The $k$-step \emph{propensity to forget} incurred at time $t$ is given by

-where $\mathrm D(\cdot\|\cdot)$ is a suitable divergence measure. \end{definition} \begin{takeaway} \emph{Forgetting occurs when the consistency condition is violated; the induced futures after $k$ updates are no longer recoverable from those before the updates.} \end{takeaway}

-\paragraph{Scope and boundary of validity.} The perspective of the predictive Bayesian formalism assumes that the learner’s internal state parameterises a \emph{coherent predictive distribution over futures}: that is, there exists a well-defined mapping

-such that all of the learner’s expectations about future interactions arise from a single, self-consistent probabilistic model.
-This condition ensures that the learner’s predictive state fully captures its beliefs about the future and that updates to these beliefs evolve within a single probability space.
-When this mapping exists, the induced futures \(q(H^{t+1:\infty}\mid Z_t, H_{0:t})\) are well-defined and measurable, allowing the propensity to forget to be meaningfully evaluated.
-In practice, coherence is typically achieved throughout training, when the learner’s state defines a consistent model of its futures.
-During certain transitory phases, however, such as buffer reinitialisation, target-network lag, or policy resets, this mapping may temporarily cease to exist.
-In those intervals, the learner’s state no longer induces a coherent distribution over futures, and the notion of forgetting becomes undefined, not because the formalism fails, but because the learner itself momentarily lacks a predictive model of its behaviour.

-\looseness=-1 More generally, some algorithms may never instantiate such a coherent predictive mapping during their operation.
-These systems, by construction, do not admit a single probabilistic interpretation of their evolving state and thus fall outside the scope of this formalism.
-The previously identified conditions of failure (when the learner’s updates do not correspond to transformations within a unified predictive model family) delineate this boundary.
-In all other cases, the induced futures remain well-defined whenever coherence is achieved, and the forgetting formalism applies without modification.